JenFau/jennyfaulkner-site/src/pages/about.md

 > I am passionate about the people side of projects and business change.

-This is my passion, and a strength, but for the past couple of years I've been more directed towards the quantitative side of business analysis.
+This is still my passion, and a strength, but for the past couple of years I've been more directed towards the quantitative side of business analysis.
 It's fascinating to see how that side - the data and numbers - is now becoming more and more part of the capabilities of AI, and I'm interested to see how things develop.

 I also wrote in the original 'about' page:

-> I'm in the progress of doing a philosophy degree.
+> I'm two years into a part time philosophy degree.

 I've now finished that degree and that - in theory, at least - gives me time to explore some more of my many, many interests.
 So I've restarted a [digital garden](https://notes.jennyfaulkner.com).
 As those thoughts become more developed, they will pages on this site.
 There *should* be more activity over there than here, but the notes will be rawer and shorter and more random.